matth3us/tccENAP/trabalho_de_conclusao.md

 “The raster data model defines space as a continuous surface where each cell within the data extent has a specific location and attribute value.
-The network data model defines space as an empty container that is populated only by features having specific locations and attributes.” (
+The network data model defines space as an empty container that is populated only by features having specific locations and attributes.”
-@AF p.
-12)
+(Delamater et al. 2012, 12)

-Como todas as localizações do mapa são explicitamente definidadas nos modelos de grade, isso torna-os “(…) attractive for creating service areas, specially in regions without a all-encompassing transportation network (@AF p.
-4)”.
-Todavia, “real-world connectivity is not accounted for in the raster data model.” (…) “Therefore, movement is less restricted in the raster data model than in the real world and travel time estimates will generaly be underestimated” (@AF p.
-15).
-Isso ocorre porque o modelo considera que todos os pontos do mapa são atravessáveis, fazendo, por exemplo, que um viajante pudesse aproveitar-se da infraestrutura ferroviária entrando em qualquer ponto que fosse mais próximo dele, ignorando a existência de estações ou, no caso de rodovias, intersecções @AF, @AB.
+Como todas as localizações do mapa são explicitamente definidadas nos modelos de grade, isso torna-os “(…) attractive for creating service areas, specially in regions without a all-encompassing transportation network (Delamater et al. 2012, 4)”.
+Todavia, “real-world connectivity is not accounted for in the raster data model.” (…) “Therefore, movement is less restricted in the raster data model than in the real world and travel time estimates will generaly be underestimated” (Delamater et al.
+2012, 15).
+Isso ocorre porque o modelo considera que todos os pontos do mapa são atravessáveis, fazendo, por exemplo, que um viajante pudesse aproveitar-se da infraestrutura ferroviária entrando em qualquer ponto que fosse mais próximo dele, ignorando a existência de estações ou, no caso de rodovias, intersecções (J. Weiss et al. 2018).

 Para nós, a adoção de um modelo em grade nos parece mais interessante.
 Embora ele tenha as limitações mencionadas acima, sem falar no seu custo